 Sound and its effects on cognition

 “Sound design and the future of experience” by Amber Case, opened with a subtle, profound soundscape.
-No images, soley an audio recording from her Manhattan hotel room the evening before, exploring audible textures coming in from the street.
+No images, solely an audio recording from her Manhattan hotel room the evening before, exploring audible textures coming in from the street.
 We process sounds constantly, even while sleeping, with significant effects on our cognition.
 For example, sounds we hear aboard a commercial flight affect our ability to taste food: Finnair composed a custom soundtrack to make their inflight food service taste better.

 Amber is co-author of the upcoming Designing Products with Sound, and I’ve been pouring through an early release.
 Highly recommended for serious data science work.
 In her keynote, showing designs of various products such HVAC, hair dryers – or my pet-peeve on corporate campuses, the inescapable leaf blowers – Amber made the point how “these are all compromising our ability to relax, think better, and be more interested in our environment.”